chembience/chembience/README.rst

     ~chembient/jupyter/notebooks

-Likewise, if you create new Jupyter notebooks in the Jupyter app and safe them, you will find them at this directory.
+Likewise, if you create new Jupyter notebooks in the *Jupyter-RDKit* application and safe them, you will find them at this directory.

 For connecting to the database, do the following (if you use an unchanged Chembience configuration, use the shown database connection parameters verbatim, they are not just placeholders):